Carter.jpg

 Festival Selections and Awards

-Since it’s initial debut at the 50th Annual Boston SciFi Film Festival, Carter has continued to play the festival circuit and continues to play across North America.
+Since its initial debut at the 50th Annual Boston SciFi Film Festival, Carter has continued to play the festival circuit and continues to screen in festivals across North America.

 Official Selection